wangbo-zhao/2021CVPR-WSVSOD/README.md

 ```
 python pretrain.py
 ```
+to pretrain the model on DUTS.

 Then,
 ```
 python finetune.py
 ```
+to finetune the model on DAVSOD and DAVIS.

 ## Pretrained Models
 We provide the pretrained "Our" model in [Baidu Drive]()().